 H5 FRESHWATER (High Hazard)

-Timber which falls into this category, is timber exposed to continual wetting or where the timber is planted in wet soil.
+Timber poles which fall into this category, is timber exposed to continual wetting or where the timber is planted in wet soil.
 Timber which will fall into this category could be jetties, drains, walkways, retaining walls and slipways.

 H6 MARINE (High Hazard)